 The RGA cohort’s data, illustrated in Chart 4, was categorized differently.
 Individual diabetes prescription drug histories were classified as insulin only, insulin and non-insulin, and non-insulin only.

 Individuals with type I diabetes are generally assumed to use only insulin for blood sugar control.
-According to clinical literature, these individuals may have higher relative mortality than those with type II diabetes.
+According to clinical literature, these individuals may have higher relative mortality than those with Type 2 diabetes.
 Unlike the MIB result, the attained ages group 25 to 40 were shown to have lower mortality than groups at older ages.
 However, this finding could be called into question given the relatively low presumed numbers of individuals with type I diabetes.